 Sea & Ocean Shorelines – Human and Natural Pollution

 The use of bubble curtains along shorelines can also be extremely beneficial for countries heavily reliant on the tourism industry.
 When thinking about Mexico, Guatemala, Mallorca and Corfu, to name a few, we immediately think of beautiful white sandy beaches.
 For those of us who have been fortunate enough to travel to those destinations, perhaps you can recall seeing beach tractors at dawn clearing up debris that has washed up during the night ahead of the masses flogging down to get their tan.
-What we perhaps don’t realise is how much these beaches are increasingly impacted by plastic pollution such as bottles, plastics bags and microplastics, and equally natural pollutants such as Sargassum (seaweed) and many other species of aquatic plants or algae.
+What we perhaps don’t realize is how much these beaches are increasingly impacted by plastic pollution such as bottles, plastics bags and microplastics, and equally natural pollutants such as Sargassum (seaweed) and many other species of aquatic plants or algae.
 In some cases, the seaweed is pushed by waves onto the beaches and can sometimes accumulate up to 3 meters thick!
 The simple installation of an air curtain can help these popular destinations retain their natural beauty by dispersing both the natural and manmade pollutants from washing up onto shore.

 Watercourses – Sediment Debris